Draughtproofing and insulation to keep warm this winter

 “Friends could see their breath when they stayed in the spare room,” says Allan.
 “It was so cold.”

-He and Gail had to run their wood heater for around eight months of the year, “often for 24 hours a day,” to keep the place comfortable, and in summer they needed their reverse-cycle air conditioner to stay cool.
+They had to run their wood heater for around eight months a year, “often for 24 hours a day,” to keep the place comfortable.
+And in summer they needed their reverse-cycle air conditioner to stay cool.

-With plans for a Solar PV system to lower their bills as they headed into retirement, they knew there was no point getting a system while the house wasted so much energy.
+Allan and Gail planned to install a solar PV system to lower their bills as they headed into retirement.
+But they knew they needed to stop the house wasting so much energy as well.

-Their builder son Dale, with a keen interest in the international Passive House system and energy efficient building, upgraded the house, which is now one of the first renovations in Australia to meet the Passive House standard for airtightness and insulation.
+Their builder son Dale, with a keen interest in the international Passive House system and energy-efficient building, upgraded the house.
+It’s now one of the first renovations in Australia to meet the Passive House standard for airtightness and insulation.

 Renew household efficiency expert Lance Turner says that with triple and even double-glazed windows beyond the budget of many households, there are many simple retrofits that can make a difference to energy use at home.